neurolib-dev/neurolib/README.md

 alnModel.run()
 ```
-This created a network model in which each brain area is an `aln` node.
+This can take several minutes to compute, since we are simulating 90 nodes for 5 minutes realtime.
+Here, we have created a network model in which each brain area is an `aln` node.
 Note that we specified `simulateBOLD=True`, which simulates the BOLD model in parallel to the firing rate model.
 The resulting firing rates and BOLD functional connectivity looks like this:
 <p align="center">
   <img src="resources/gw_simulated.png">
 </p>